Meet our team

 Technical and Web Support

-Ryan is a student at McMaster University working towards his Bachelor of Commerce degree.
+Ryan is a graduate from McMaster University with a Bachelor of Commerce degree.
 Ryan has completed work over the past several years for different projects at the Institute for Better Health at Trillium Health Partners, utilizing his background in Information Technology to focus on the transferal of research into various forms of media.
 He is currently working with HERC on web development and assisting with web analytics.

 Collaborators